Momennxd/Q-A-Service/docs/api-reference.md

 ### Choices Controller

-Endpoints for managing choices for questions and handling user answers.
+Endpoints for managing choices for questions.

 #### Add Choices to a Question
 Adds one or more choices to an existing question.